JohnnyXiangyu/Physics4AL_Arduino_Driver/README.md

 Read data (timing will be controlled by frontend app, it'll send request for data in each cycle)
 Start/end trial, mark event (user input taken by frontend, and an API takes that to backend)

+### Backend maintains 2 buffers

+One volatile, used for API reads, the other is a larger and idle data structure that store all data so far.
+On finish, both will be destroyed.

 ### Figure out how to start the app with a webpage